 - Social Media Presence – Keep in mind that this is not the same as social media ads (which reach new audiences) – your social media accounts are simply to connect with those who look for you and can help you connect with your audience in consistent, meaningful ways.

-How Do You Measure the Success of Your Online Presence?
+How Do You Measure the Success of Your Inbound Marketing?

 How Do You Increase Referrals & Reviews Through Customer Experience?

-We’ll be honest – there are endless ways to build a better experience, all of which will increase reviews and referrals.
+We’ll be honest – there are endless ways to build a better experience, all of which will increase reviews, referrals and repeat buyers.
 BUT there is one area that most businesses are missing — the after-sale experience.
-While many businesses are eager to grab the cheque, shake hands and run as fast as they can, there’s far higher ROI in sticking around.
+While many businesses are eager to grab the cheque, shake hands and move on, there’s far higher ROI in sticking around.